 One of the coolest parts about being part of a cigar subscription club such as Luxury or Good Cigar Co is that you get to try new cigars from a variety of companies.
 And today, I'm smoking a delicious-looking stick from a boutique cigar maker named Bespoke Cigars.
 And this is the Daughters of the Wind.

 The cigar is wrapped in a dark leaf from Ecuador.
-After snipping the torpedo tip, the draw is decent, so I got started.
+After snipping the torpedo tip, the draw was decent, so I got started.

 Brand: Bespoke Cigars